andyrosa/Sinclaude/README.md

 ## Usage

-1. Open `index.html` in a web browser and click the button to open the simulator, or open `simulator.html` directly.
-Both can be run directly from disk, without a web server.
+1. Open `simulator.html` directly in a web browser, or open `index.html` and click the simulator button.
-2. Type Z80 assembly code in the input area, or click a sample program button:
+2. The **Default** performance test program loads automatically.
+To use something else:
-   - **Benchmark:** Performance test showing an incrementing counter
+   - Click **Clear** to write your own Z80 assembly code, or
-   - **Basic:** Simple test program with register operations (starts halted for stepping)
+   - Click **Basics** (register operations demo, starts halted) or **Space Invader** (playable micro-game)
-   - **Space Invader:** Playable game
+3. Click "Assemble and Run" to compile and execute the code
-3. Click "Assemble and Run" to compile and execute the code (screen clears automatically)
+4. Use "Break" to pause and switch to single-step mode
-4. Use "Break" to switch to single instruction execution
+5. Use "Run" to resume continuous execution
-5. Use "Fast" to disable screen rendering for slightly better performance
+6. Use "Fast" to disable screen updates for slighly better performance

 ### Making a beep sound